n-kostadinov/n-kostadinov.github.io/_posts/2017-05-11-cnn-image-classification-cifar-10-stacked-inceptionV3.md

     pickle.dump(xgb_classifier, handle, protocol=pickle.HIGHEST_PROTOCOL)
 ```

-It may seem contraintuitive that the classifier stack produced better results than the finetunning approach shown in [Image classification with pretrained CNN InceptionV3](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/googlelenet/inception/tensorflow/dropout/image%20classification/2017/05/04/cnn-image-classification-cifar-10-inceptionV3.html) An explanation is given in the chapter [Transfer Learning](http://cs231n.github.io/transfer-learning/) in Andrej Karpathy's lecture [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.github.io/).
+It may seem counterintuitive that the classifier stack produced better results than the fine-tuning approach shown in [Image classification with pre-trained CNN InceptionV3](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/googlelenet/inception/tensorflow/dropout/image%20classification/2017/05/04/cnn-image-classification-cifar-10-inceptionV3.html) An explanation is given in the chapter [Transfer Learning](http://cs231n.github.io/transfer-learning/) in Andrej Karpathy's lecture [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.github.io/).
 "New dataset is small and similar to original dataset.
 Since the data is small, it is not a good idea to fine-tune the ConvNet due to overfitting concerns.
 Since the data is similar to the original data, we expect higher-level features in the ConvNet to be relevant to this dataset as well.
 Hence, the best idea might be to train a linear classifier on the CNN codes."
-Well the Cifar-10 is indeed similar to the ImageNet dataset, but is it small?
-With 50,000 images in the training set it does not seem so.
-But in comparison to the the massive [ImageNet](http://image-net.org/index) with over 10,000,000 images it is rather tiny.
+Well, the Cifar-10 is indeed similar to the ImageNet dataset, but is it small?
+With 50,000 images in the training set, it does not seem so.
+But in comparison to the massive [ImageNet](http://image-net.org/index) with over 10,000,000 images, it is rather tiny.
 So what is next?
 Deploying both stacked models into a web application and making it possible to actually upload and classify a picture.
-As awlays feel free to checkout the whole github repository: [cnn-image-classification-stacked-inception3](https://github.com/n-kostadinov/cnn-image-classification-stacked-inception3).
+As always feel free to checkout the whole github repository: [cnn-image-classification-stacked-inception3](https://github.com/n-kostadinov/cnn-image-classification-stacked-inception3).